thindil/www.laeran.pl/privacy.md

 ### How I protect your data

-The data (emails, passwords and IP) are protected and the files can be accessed only via SSH with code access of the server.
+The data and the files can be accessed only via SSH with code access of the server.
 I am the only person with this access right now.
 It is not possible to access this folder via public access.

 ### What data breach/moderation procedures we have in place

 If I notice any breach to the server I promise to inform you immediately at least on the main page.
-Additionally, all accounts will be have rested passwords (to some random letters and numbers).
-I will never ask you about your password to your wiki or Gitea account.

 Thank you for reading.
 If something is unclear or missing here, please contact with me, by contact link below or check [Contact page](contact.html) for more options.